Fiqh: Diagram of early scholars

 The Quran set the rights, responsibilities, and rules for people and societies to adhere to, such as dealing in interest.
 Muhammad then provided an example, which is recorded in the hadith books, showing people how he practically implemented these rules in a society.
-After the passing of Muhammad, there was a need for jurists, to decide on new legal matters where there is no such ruling in the Quran or the Hadith, example of Islamic prophet Muhammad regarding a similar case.
+After the passing of Muhammad, there was a need for jurists, to decide on new legal matters where there is no such ruling in the Quran or the hadith, example of Muhammad regarding a similar case.

 In the years proceeding Muhammad, the community in Madina continued to use the same rules.
 People were familiar with the practice of Muhammad and therefore continued to use the same rules.

 The scholars appearing in the diagram below were taught by Muhammad's companions, many of whom settled in Madina.
 Muwatta by Malik ibn Anas was written as a consensus of the opinion, of these scholars.
-The Muwatta by Malik ibn Anas quotes 13 hadiths from Imam Jafar al-Sadiq.
+Muwatta by Malik ibn Anas quotes 13 hadiths from Imam Jafar al-Sadiq.

 Aisha also taught her nephew Urwah ibn Zubayr.
-He then taught his son Hisham ibn Urwah, who was the main teacher of Malik ibn Anas whose views many Sunni follow and also taught Jafar al-Sadiq.
+He then taught his son Hisham ibn Urwah, who was the main teacher of Malik ibn Anas whose views many Sunni follow and also taught by Jafar al-Sadiq.
 Qasim ibn Muhammad ibn Abi Bakr, Hisham ibn Urwah and Muhammad al-Baqir taught Zayd ibn Ali, Jafar al-Sadiq, Abu Hanifa, and Malik ibn Anas.

-Imam Jafar al-Sadiq, Imam Abu Hanifa and Malik ibn Anas worked together in Al-Masjid an-Nabawi in Medina.
-Along with Qasim ibn Muhammad ibn Abi Bakr, Muhammad al-Baqir, Zayd ibn Ali and over 70 other leading jurists and scholars.
+Imam Jafar al-Sadiq, Imam Abu Hanifa and Malik ibn Anas worked together in Al-Masjid an-Nabawi in Medina, along with Qasim ibn Muhammad ibn Abi Bakr, Muhammad al-Baqir, Zayd ibn Ali and over 70 other leading jurists and scholars.

 Al-Shafi‘i was taught by Malik ibn Anas.
 Ahmad ibn Hanbal was taught by Al-Shafi‘i.
 Muhammad al-Bukhari travelled everywhere collecting hadith and his father Ismail ibn Ibrahim was a student of Malik ibn Anas.

 In the books actually written by these original jurists and scholars, there are very few theological and judicial differences between them.
 Imam Ahmad rejected the writing down and codifying of the religious rulings he gave.
 They knew that they might have fallen into error in some of their judgements and stated this clearly.
 They never introduced their rulings by saying, "Here, this judgement is the judgement of God and His prophet."
 There is also very little text actually written down by Jafar al-Sadiq himself.
-They all give priority to the Qur'an and the Hadith (the practice of Muhammad).
+They all give priority to the Qur'an and the hadith (the practice of Muhammad).
 They felt that the Quran and the Hadith, the example of Muhammad provided people with almost everything they needed.
-"This day I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion" Quran 5:3.
+"This day I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion" (Qur'an 5:3).